qgis/QGIS-Documentation/docs/documentation_guidelines/first_contribution.rst

 After your PR has been merged into the official QGIS-Documentation, you can delete your branch.
-If you work a lot this way, in few weeks you will get a lot of unuseful branches.
+If you work a lot this way, in few weeks you will get a lot of useless branches.
 So keep your repository clean this way:

 .. code-block:: bash